Bobby Witt Jr. Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.1 K/9 to pace MLB.
+- The 10.2 strikeouts per nine innings put together by the White Sox pitching staff ranks first in the league.

-- The White Sox's 5.50 team ERA ranks 28th across all league pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all MLB pitching staffs (5.60).

-- White Sox pitchers combine to allow the second-most home runs in baseball (58 total, 1.7 per game).
+- The White Sox give up the second-most home runs in baseball (60 total, 1.6 per game).

-- Cease gets the start for the White Sox, his eighth of the season.
-He is 2-1 with a 4.58 ERA and 43 strikeouts in 35 1/3 innings pitched.
+- Lynn makes the start for the White Sox, his eighth of the season.
+He is 1-4 with a 6.86 ERA and 50 strikeouts in 39 1/3 innings pitched.

-- His most recent appearance was on Wednesday against the Minnesota Twins, when the right-hander went five innings, surrendering four earned runs while allowing five hits.
+- In his most recent time out on Friday, the right-hander tossed 6 2/3 innings against the Cincinnati Reds, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.